IIIM-IS/AERA/INSTALL.md

 To install Git, download and install GitHub for Desktop from https://desktop.github.com .

-To get the code repository, launch GitHub for Desktop and sign in to GitHub.
+To get the Replicode code repository, launch GitHub for Desktop and sign in to GitHub.
 In the File menu, click "Clone a Repository".
 Click the URL tab and enter `https://github.com/IIIM-IS/replicode` .
 It should be a recursive clone (which is the default).